cncf/tag-contributor-strategy/website/content/maintainers/github/templates/optional/reviewing.md

 ## Fill out the template

-The [reviewing.md template](https://github.com/cncf/project-template/blob/main/REVIEWING.md) is located in our [templates repository](https://github.com/cncf/project-template).
+The [reviewing.md template](https://github.com/cncf/project-template/blob/main/REVIEWING.md) is located in the CNCF [project-template repository](https://github.com/cncf/project-template).

 Copy the template file into your repository.
 There are instructions for filling out the template that look like the example below:

 ⚠️ Define your project’s review process

-When you complete the template, remove any remaining template instructions
+When you finish editing the template, remove the Instruction links that explain how to fill out the template.
+Also remove any ⚠️ prompts and their explanatory text.

 ### The Reviewer Role